Understanding Sex Addiction Symptoms And Knowing When To Get Help

 Support groups

-Peer-reviewed studies and empirical evidence have shown that support groups can help those with sexual addictions lessen the frequency of their unhealthy sexual behavior and find sexual sobriety.
+Peer-reviewed studies and empirical evidence have shown that support groups and group therapy can help those with sexual addictions lessen the frequency of their unhealthy sexual behavior and find sexual sobriety.
 You may find a community of people dealing with similar problems within these groups.

 Addiction can come in many forms, but it often stems from a similar place and is treated similarly.
 There are different types of groups, including SAA and LAA.
 If you are also concurrently living with substance use disorder, AA may be helpful.